 Easy fried rice with bacon is the perfect meal for one.
 The bacon adds a nice flair, while being filling, flavorful, satisfying.

-I love making meals for one, especially when they’re as easy and delicious as this fried rice recipe.
-Sometimes I need a meal that is just for me, and this is a great, quick option.
+This fried rice dish is a great, quick meal for one option.
 Fried rice is already good on its own, but the addition of bacon is awesome.
 Once the brown rice is cooked and ready, the dish comes together fairly quick.
 Brown rice takes much longer than white rice to cook, at least double the time.
 However, you can easily make the rice ahead, so it will be ready to go when you need it.
 I actually recommend making the rice ahead of time because fried rice is better when the rice isn’t warm and fresh.

 When making fried rice, let the cooked rice cool down a bit, and then pop it in the refrigerator for a few hours until it gets cold.
 Overnight is even better.
 The rice holds up, and tastes better, when making fried rice with cold rice.
 If you use just cooked rice while it is still warm, it tends to be mushier and the texture isn’t as nice.